HomeBlogFederal Government Audiometric Testing Platform Procurement Guide

 • Privacy Act and HIPAA compliance: BAA execution, SORN compatibility, access and amendment rights support

-• Professional supervisor integration: licensed audiologist availability, response time SLAs for STS review
+• Professional supervisor integration: licensed audiologist availability and response time SLAs

-• Records retention and transfer: data export formats, Federal Records Center transfer protocols, employee access within 15 working days
+• Records transfer: data export formats, Federal Records Center transfer protocols

 Frequently Asked Questions

-Calibrated audiometers per Appendix C, ambient noise validation per Appendix D, frequency-specific threshold storage per employee, STS calculation and 21-day notification workflow, professional supervisor review, records retained for duration of employment, Privacy Act/HIPAA/FISMA protection, and employee access within 15 working days.
+Calibrated audiometers per Appendix C, ambient noise validation per Appendix D, frequency-specific threshold storage, STS calculation and 21-day notification workflow, professional supervisor review, records retained for employment duration, Privacy Act/HIPAA/FISMA protection, and employee access within 15 working days.

 What federal information security requirements apply?